-Although it may seem uncomfortable, talking to your employer can alleviate stress and concerns within the workplace.
-If possible, speak to your supervisor before taking the time off.
-Most employers support staff, understand the need for time off, offer additional support, or modify the schedule.
+Although it may seem uncomfortable, talking to your employer can actually alleviate stress.
+If possible, you likely will want to speak to your supervisor personally before taking time off.

-If your company offers bereavement leave, ask for any information needed and how to facilitate that process.
-Many bereavement policies are outlined in the company handbook or are accessible through HR.
-Determine how long your company offers and whether this absence is paid.
-Here are a few critical considerations for bereavement leave:
+If your company offers bereavement leave, you can ask for any information needed and how to take it.
+Many bereavement policies are outlined in a company handbook or can be provided by HR.
+Determine how long of a leave your company offers, and whether this absence is paid, unpaid, or partially paid.
+Here are a few other critical considerations:

 Ask your employer how bereavement leave is classified within the company.